 Figure S16 – A and B. Mean firing rates of neurons in response to different offers as a function of value-coding, where 1 is preference for better options, and 0 is preference for worse options.
 C. Weight of each neuron on the 1-D choice dimension as a function of value coding.
+N = 8 for each animal.
+Data are presented as mean values +/- SEM.